CSCfi/rems/docs/architecture/018-ega-integration.md

 The push is done by the same entitlement background task as before.

-For each handler there must be an EGA API-key stored in the user secrets, otherwise the entitlement can't be pushed.
+For each handler there must be an EGA API-key stored in the user secrets, otherwise the entitlements approved by that handler can't be pushed.

 For the approver bot we have implemented a CLI command to set the EGA user account.